meshcloud/meshcloud-docs/docs/meshstack.identity-provider.md

 - SAML
 - Azure AD

 meshStack supports the simultaneous integration of multiple [Enterprise Identity Providers (IdPs)](https://en.wikipedia.org/wiki/Identity_provider) at the Identity Broker.
-This allows Platform Operators to combine identities from different sources in the platform and unify management of multi-cloud access in meshStack.
+This allows Partners to combine identities from different sources in the platform and unify management of multi-cloud access in meshStack.

 ## User Attribute Requirements